balandinodidonato/MyoMapper/README.md

 ##How to use it##

 - Connect your Myo armband
-- Once it the connection is stable launch MyoMusic
+- Once it the connection is stable launch MyoMusic and it is ready to go!

+### How to Change the OSC Port ###
+Unfortunately there is no GUI command yet, (I promised to myself to insert this feature in) however it is still possible to do it.
+All you need to do is:

+`open <path>/<to>/MyoMusic/MyoMusic/osc.pde`

+then edit the IP and Port address with the one you need.

 ## License ##